richardatval/www.yesproject.org/what-you-can-do/achieve-in-education.md

 ---
 layout: course
-title: Achieve in education
+title: Create a brighter future
 summary: >-
   TwentyTwenty’s mentoring service can help you to believe in yourself and achieve your education or employment goals.
 published: true
 ---

-#### TwentyTwenty’s mentoring service can help you to believe in yourself and achieve your education or employment goals.
+#### Learn to believe in yourself and achieve your education or employment goals with TwentyTwenty.

 ![Two young women working on computer](/img/computers.jpg)

 ### What’s in it for me?

-Receive support every step of the way with TwentyTwenty’s Award Winning Mentoring Scheme.

-The mentoring scheme will support you throughout your journey with one-to-one coaching, counselling and a mentoring programme to help you achieve your goals.

-This will include the chance to work towards qualifications in Maths, English and Information, Communication and Technology (ICT) at one a Lifeskills Centres in Leicester or Loughborough.
-You’ll also get to access work placements, career education and support to pursue further education and work.
+Benefit from a positive and interactive learning environment where additional support is available to help you achieve.

+Choose the right programme for you:

+#### Engage
+This 8-week course will help you to:
+•	Build your self confidence
+•	Learn to deal with difficult situations
+•	Try new things and meet new people
+•	Make positive choices about what to do next

+You’ll receive certificates to recognise your achievements and be awarded with an accredited qualification in Employability Skills.

+#### Journey to work (J2W)
+J2W is a 6 month programme which will help you to:
+•	Get real work experience and gain vital skills
+•	Meet local employers and learn about great job opportunities
+•	Move on to get a good job, or apprenticeship, or study at college
+•	Gain qualifications in Maths, English and ICT

 ### When can I get started?